Identify Pest: Carpenter Bees and Carpenter Bee Infestation Problems

 - Perfectly round holes measuring about a quarter inch in diameter

 - Brownish yellow drippings of excrement from active holes

 Getting rid of Carpenter Bees is a multi-step process:

 - Identification is key.
 You might be able to spot some of the holes, but it takes a trained professional to know what to look for and where to look.

-- Getting rid of carpenter bees requires a multi-step process.
+- Getting rid of Carpenter Bees requires a multi-step process.
 Killing the adults doesn’t eliminate the problem.
-You also have to kill the eggs and larva.
-If you seal the hole without finishing the job the hatched carpenter bees will make multiple exit tunnels that can more than double the damage caused by the initial nest.
+You also have to kill the eggs and larvae.
+If you seal the hole without finishing the job, the hatched Carpenter Bees will make multiple exit tunnels that can more than double the damage caused by the initial nest.

-- Carpenter bees return to previous nest, so preventing re-infestation is vital.
+- Carpenter Bees return to the previous nest, so preventing re-infestation is vital.
 Holes need to be permanently sealed with materials that the bees cannot chew.
-Surface areas of past nesting sites and attractive nearby alternatives need to be treated to repel new nest building.
+Surface areas of past nesting sites and attractions nearby alternatives need to be treated to repel new nest building.

 - Make sure you get ongoing support.
-Your professional carpenter bee exterminator can walk through your property and show you where you are vulnerable and help you fix those problems.
+Your professional Carpenter Bee exterminator can walk through your property and show you where your vulnerable areas and help you fix those problems.